-Stamp-Sized Mistake Costs Postal Service $3.5 Million
+Stamp-Size Mistake Costs Postal Service $3.5 Million

 The USPS argued that Davidson's statue didn't deserve its own copyright, since it was too similar to the original Statue of Liberty.

-But Judge Eric Bruggink said that the postal service used Davidson's statue without permission, and that Davidson's Las Vegas statue was different enough than the world-famous New York statue to deserve its own copyright.
+But Judge Eric Bruggink said that the Postal Service used Davidson's statue without permission and that Davidson's Las Vegas statue was different enough from the world-famous New York statue to deserve its own copyright.
 Bruggink wrote, "the differences in the faces are meaningful and not trivial."

-According to testimony, Davidson made his version of Lady Liberty distinctly different than the copper statue designed by French sculptor Frédéric Auguste Bartholi.
+According to testimony, Davidson made his version of Lady Liberty distinctly different from the copper statue designed by French sculptor Frédéric Auguste Bartholi.

 "I just thought that this needed a little more modern, a little more contemporary face, definitely more feminine," he said in testimony, according to court documents.
 What it needed, he said, was "just something that I thought was more appropriate for Las Vegas."

-He said that a photograph of his mother-in-law's face inspired him as he worked on his statue, which he finished in front of the New-York New-York Casino in 1996.
+He said that a photograph of his mother-in-law's face inspired him as he worked on his statue, which he finished in front of the New York-New York Casino in 1996.

 In a statement, U.S. Postal Service representatives said, "We are reviewing the decision and will comment if and when appropriate."